ikapoura/single-pass-stereo-with-openvr/README.md

 # Single Pass Stereo with OpenVR

 ## What this project is
 The focus of this project is to show that Single Pass Stereo is not producing the correct projected image for the right eye when used with a Head Mounted Display (HMD) that is using asymmetric projections for the eyes.

-It is important to note that SPS will produce images regardless of the HMD used, but the right eye image will not be exactly correct in some of them (if not most).
-So, **it may seem that SPS is working, at first glance, because the problem is not obvious**.
+It is important to note that if a graphics card supports SPS, then it will run (if enabled) regardless of what HMD is used; there won't be any crashes and the framerate boost will be applied.
+The problem is that the right eye image will not be *exactly* correct in some of the headsets (if not most), so, **it may seem that SPS is working, at first glance, because the problem is not obvious**.

 This project is a one file project that implements the [Single Pass Stereo](https://developer.nvidia.com/vrworks/graphics/singlepassstereo) functionality in the [OpenVR (SteamVR)](https://github.com/ValveSoftware/openvr) OpenGL sample.